martinibooks/test-book/chapter-1/CODE.md

-# The Platform in lines of code
+# The Platform in Lines of Code

 As of August 2014: